-Beth is the author of The Recovery Formula: An Addict's Guide to Getting Clean & Sober Forever and has also published a mini ebook, What is Self Esteem?
+Beth is the author of The Recovery Formula: An Addict's Guide to Getting Clean & Sober Forever, The Happy Addict and she has also published a mini ebook, What is Self Esteem?

 Her areas of expertise include Alcoholism, Addiction & Recovery, Dialectical Behaviour Therapy, Recovery Coaching, Stress Management, Self-Esteem and Overcoming Obstacles.

-Beth has written articles for The Royal Society of the Arts, The Big Issue, The New Statesman and various other publications.
-She writes her own 'Mind Mentor' blog as well as blogging for The Huffington Post and Wired In and she has most recently been featured in Tesco Magazine.
+Beth has written articles for The Royal Society of the Arts, The Big Issue, New Statesman and various other publications.
+She writes her own 'Mind Mentor' blog as well as blogging for The Huffington Post and Wired In and she has most recently been featured in The Daily Express.